yr12345678/nft-minter/README.md

 This NFT project utilises the fact that the Radix Dashboard and Wallet support SVG data URIs in the `key_image_url` field to display the NFTs.
 This means that we don't have to store images externally and can generate the NFTs on-ledger completely.

 # Setup
+The project has a simple NFT generation system that allows you to define layers and exclusions.
+It then picks layers taking into account these exclusions, but also any weights you've assigned to the layers.

 ## Layer trait
 Each layer implements the Layer trait, which defines the following behavior: